7 Key Transportation Industry Trends (2021-2025)

-Though a positive outlook, the growth of the industry is much less robust than 2018 CAGR estimates of 19.8% growth, due to the coronavirus.
+Though a positive outlook overall, the growth of the industry is much less robust than pre-pandemic estimates of 19.8% growth.

-Across many subsectors in the transportation industry, including logistics, rail, trucking, infrastructure, and passenger vehicles, there are trends in technology and micromobility that will likely shift the way we think about transportation in the coming years.
+Across many sectors in the transportation industry (including logistics, rail, trucking, infrastructure, and passenger vehicles) there are trends in technology and micromobility that will likely shift the way we think about transportation in the coming years.

-Keep reading to learn more about the emerging trends in the transportation industry for 2021 and beyond.
+Keep reading to learn more about the important trends in the transportation and logistics industry for 2021 and beyond.

 With MaaS becoming a more notable trend in transportation, MaaS revenues are projected to reach $1 trillion by 2030.

-A major tenant of MaaS is integrating multimodal transportation to focus on the customer’s destination rather than the mode of transportation.
-It also seeks to provide demand information, transport, and payment through one platform or app.
+A major tenant of MaaS is integrating multimodal transportation that focuses on the customer’s destination rather than the mode of transportation.

-In cities, this means people will have more access to real-time data to make informed choices about their mode of transportation on any given trip while being able to pay easily all in one platform.
+In cities, this means people will have more access to real-time data to make informed choices about their mode of transportation on any given trip while being able to pay using a single platform.